venkimano123/markaby/README.md

-Add millimeters in solutions/distance_caculation.py + object-cropping.md visuals (#7860)
+Add HeatMap guide in real-world-projects + Code in Solutions Directory (#6796)